-Explore examples that illustrate modeling, control, and simulation of mechanical
+Explore examples that illustrate modeling, control, and simulation of mechanical systems.

 A controlled mass-spring-damper.
 A controller adjusts the force on the mass to have its position track a command signal.
 The initial velocity for the mass is 10 meters per second.
 The controller adjusts the force applied by the Force Source to track the step changes to the input signal.